Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 Remember that there is a reason they are your friends: they’ll be on your side whether you’re right or wrong.
 They will be there to support you regardless of your position and regardless of the big picture.

-But for this very reason, your best friends are probably not likely to be reliable resources for facts and for objectivity.
+But for this very reason, your best friends are probably not likely to be reliable resources for facts, legal advice and objectivity.
 And just because your friend tells you that the “same” thing happened in his or her divorce doesn’t mean that the situations are identical and that the results will be the same in your case too.

 David Klow, LMFT